 Can’t I Just Wear Any Workout Shoes to Weightlift?

 Lifting in running shoes can hinder performance and even cause injury.
-Running shoes have tons of cushion, so if you’re lifting with them, your feet sink into the cushion.
+For proper running shoes must have tons of cushion, so if you’re lifting with them, your feet sink into the cushion.
 The stiff, raised heel of weightlifting shoes prevents this sinking.
 It provides the full range of motion and support needed for powerlifting and clean squats.
 Most lifting shoes also have a shoe strap, which provides additional support.

 But – before investing in your shoes, it’s important to do your research and test how the shoes fit you.
 Consider how advanced you are, and ask yourself what type of lifting you’ll be doing.